HolgerBovbjerg/data2vec-KWS/README.md

 ## Setup
 The codebase is implemented in Python and tested for Python 3.8 and 3.9.
-It is reccomended to first setup a virual environment, e.g. using venv (unsing conda is also a possibility):
+It is reccomended to first setup a virual environment, e.g. using venv (using conda is also a possibility):

 ```shell
 python -m venv venv